Mapping Nepal: Drones and the future of disaster relief

 Before the training, Kathmandu University (KU) had already been conducting research with drones and was looking to expand its expertise.
 Thirty two participants from different organisations (KU, Land Management Training Center, Nepal Survey Department, ICIMOD, Nepal Police, Practical Action Nepal, NSET and KLL) learned drone operation guidelines and regulations from KU staff, the Civil Aviation Authority of Nepal (CAAN) and UAViators.
 They also trained in drone navigation with DJI, photogrammetric software with Pix4D, and Open Street Map usage with KLL.

-Participants created specialized flight plans for image acquisition with Pix4Dcapture app, then used photogrammetry software Pix4Dmapper to turn that data into 3D models and maps for further analysis.
+Participants used the free Pix4Dcapture app to create specialized flight plans for image acquisition, then used photogrammetry software Pix4Dmapper to turn that data into 3D models and maps for further analysis.

 During operational training in the field, participants worked alongside DJI, Pix4D, and the Community Disaster Management Committee (CDMC) of Panga - a village that had been badly damaged in the earthquake - to create a complete map of the area.
 Using Phantom 3 Advanced quadcopters and Pix4Dmapper, orthomosaics were produced overnight for the community to use in the reconstruction process and disaster preparedness.

 While this training had a humanitarian base, the goal was to demonstrate the potential drones and image analysis have for positive impact in disaster situations.
-Participants, apart from just gaining firsthand experience in the field, manifested this potential through their motivation for practical application and knowledge.
+Participants gained firsthand experience in the field while gaining practical knowledge.
 Their collaboration and innovation will continue to see the applications of drone imagery and mapping software in disaster response and more.

 The team coordinated with the local Community Disaster Management Committee (CDMC) to see which areas needed to be mapped the most.
 Permission to fly had already been obtained from the Civil Aviation Authority (CAAN).